Skip to content

 outline

-Convert flat Markdown files to Logseq's outline format.
+Convert flat Markdown files to Logseq's bullet outline format.

 Usage: